-The danger comes when the hose, any hose, is connected to a harmful substance.
-If the pressure in a water main drops while your hose is submerged in polluted or contaminated water, then the water (and whatever is in it) could be sucked back into your pipes and your drinking water supply.
-Water pressure drops are not uncommon.
-They can happen when firefighters battle a nearby blaze or before utility crews repair a broken main.
+The danger comes when a hose is connected to a harmful substance.
+If the pressure in a water main drops while your hose is submerged in contaminated water, then the water and hazardous pollutants could be sucked back into your pipes and drinking water supply.
+Water pressure drops are not uncommon; and can happen when firefighters battle a nearby blaze, or before utility crews repair a broken main.

 Some harmful substances you should be wary of are the chemicals used to

 fertilize your grass or the weed killer used on your lawn.
 The cleanser